Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Introduction

 \subsection{Quantum Computing for Power System Operations}

-Quantum computing (QC), an emerging computational paradigm grounded in quantum mechanics\cite{Nielsen2010QC}, provides a novel architecture with the potential to overcome current computational bottlenecks.
+Quantum computing (QC), an emerging computational paradigm grounded in quantum mechanics \cite{Nielsen2010QC}, provides a novel architecture with the potential to overcome current computational bottlenecks.
 Unlike classical computing, where the fundamental unit is the bit, QC uses quantum bits, or qubits, to store information.
 The essence of QC involves exploiting quantum entanglement and superposition to create and manipulate complex multi-eigenstate superpositions \cite{Nielsen2010QC}.
 This capability allows quantum computers to process multiple eigenstates in parallel.
-Currently, QC has been developed under two primary computational models: the gate-based model and the quantum annealing (QA) based model \cite{Morstyn2024OpportunitiesQC}.
-The gate-based model constructs quantum circuits using quantum gates to manipulate qubit states, thereby evolving the probabilities of all eigenstates to achieve specific computational goals.
+Currently, QC has been developed under two primary computational models: the \emph{gate-based model} and the \emph{quantum annealing (QA) based model} \cite{Morstyn2024OpportunitiesQC}.
+The gate-based model constructs quantum circuits, such as quantum approximate optimization algorithm (QAOQ), uses quantum gates to manipulate qubit states, thereby evolving the probabilities of all eigenstates to achieve specific computational goals.
 On the other hand, QA utilizes the phenomenon of quantum tunneling to identify the lowest energy state of the system, known as the ground state \cite{Pastorello2019QuantumAL}.
 In this ground state, the spin orientations of qubits can be interpreted as the global optimal solution to a Quadratic Unconstrained Binary Optimization (QUBO).

-In power systems, the potential of QC algorithms has already been explored in initial applications.
-For example, the Harrow-Hassidim-Lloyd (HHL) algorithm provides exponential acceleration to solve linear problems, including DC optimal power flow (DCOPF) \cite{Amani2023QuantumenhancedDC} and fast decoupled load flow (FDLF) \cite{Feng2021QuantumPF}, compared to classical algorithms. \cite{Nikmehr2023QuantuminspiredPS} introduces a Quantum Monte Carlo Simulation (MCS) method based on Quantum Amplitude Estimation (QAE) for power system reliability assessment under uncertainty, demonstrating a quadratic speedup over classical MCS.
-Moreover, Quantum Approximate Optimization Algorithm (QAOA) is a promising method for realizing quantum speedup in solving combinatorial optimization problems.
-For instance, QAOA has been used to determine optimal planning strategies for efficient electric vehicle charging within the power grid \cite{Kimleang2023LeveragingKQAOA}.
-Furthermore, QA has been applied to solve combinatorial optimal power flow problems using the D-Wave quantum processing unit (QPU), as proposed in \cite{Morstyn2023AnnealingbasedQC}.
+In power systems, the potential of QC has been explored across problems of increasing structural complexity.
+Early efforts focused on linear system applications, where the Harrow-Hassidim-Lloyd algorithm provides exponential acceleration for solving linear problems such as DC optimal power flow \cite{Amani2023QuantumenhancedDC} and fast decoupled load flow \cite{Feng2021QuantumPF}, compared to classical methods.
+Beyond deterministic linear models, QC has been extended to uncertainty quantification.
+For example, \cite{Nikmehr2023QuantuminspiredPS} proposes a Quantum Monte Carlo Simulation (MCS) method based on Quantum Amplitude Estimation for reliability assessment under uncertainty, demonstrating quadratic speedup over classical MCS.